soffes/ssoauthkit/Readme.markdown

 ## Twitter

 The main goal of SSOAuthKit was to make authenticating with Twitter stupid easy.
 There is a handy class called `SSTwitterOAuthViewController` that handles *everything* for you.
+You can have your application setup on Twitter to do the pin style verification or the redirect style verification.
+(If you do the redirect style, the redirect is stopped and verified by the library.
+You are responsible for forwarding the message to your server.)
+Pin style is recommended.
 Just present it as a modal:

     SSTwitterOAuthViewController *viewController = [[SSTwitterOAuthViewController alloc] initWithDelegate:self];
-    viewController.modalPresentationStyle = UIModalPresentationFormSheet;
     [self presentModalViewController:viewController animated:YES];
     [viewController release];

 You can of course, do it however you want though.

-`SSTwitterOAuthViewController` has three delegate methods:
+`SSTwitterOAuthViewController` has three optional delegate methods:

     - (void)twitterOAuthViewControllerDidCancel:(SSTwitterOAuthViewController *)viewController;
     - (void)twitterOAuthViewController:(SSTwitterOAuthViewController *)viewController didFailWithError:(NSError *)error;